rewberl/rewberl.github.io/projects.md

 <br>

 **Demography, Subsistence, Culture, and Genetic Variation of the Chabu Hunter-Gatherers of Southwest Ethiopia**
-<br>Co-PIs: Dr. Barry Hewlett, Samuel Dira, Dr. Bonnie Hewlett, and Zachary Garfield, Washington State University Vancouver
+<br>Co-PIs: <a href="http://anthro.vancouver.wsu.edu/faculty/hewlett/" target="_blank">Dr. Barry Hewlett</a>, Samuel Dira, <a href="http://anthro.vancouver.wsu.edu/faculty/bonnie-hewlett/" target="_blank">Dr. Bonnie Hewlett</a>, and Zachary Garfield, Washington State University Vancouver

 The Chabu are one of the last remaining hunter-gatherer societies in Africa.
 They are thought to be a linguistic isolate, are ethnographically unknown, and are not recognized as a legitimate ethnic group by the Ethiopian government.
 We are working to understand who the Chabu are and their relationships with other groups across Ethiopia and East Africa, with the aim of preserving their culture and their human rights, which are under threat from encroaching coffee plantations.